 RADIUS is an access server that uses authentication, authorization, and accounting (AAA) protocol for authentication and authorization.
-It is a distributed security system that secures remote access to networks and network services against unauthorized access.
-The RADIUS specification is described in RFC 2865, which obsoletes RFC 2138.
+It is a distributed security system that secures remote access to networks and

 TACACS+ (Terminal Access Controller Access-Control System Plus):

 TACACS+ is a security application that provides centralized validation of users attempting to gain access to a router or network access server.
 The TACACS+ specification is described in Cisco's TACACS+ RFC draft.